 Ulcerative colitis (UC) is a type of inflammatory bowel disease (IBD).
 It causes inflammation and sores in the intestines, which is where your body absorbs most of its nutrients from food.

-Inflammation in your GI tract and symptoms like diarrhea and belly pain can prevent you from absorbing enough nutrients, fluid, and electrolytes.
+Certain factors can prevent you from absorbing enough nutrients, fluid, and electrolytes.
+These factors include inflammation in your gastrointestinal (GI) tract and symptoms like diarrhea and abdominal pain.
 Weight loss, weakness, and muscle loss are signs that your body isn’t getting the nutrition it needs.

 A well-balanced diet is an important part of managing UC.
-Eating too few nutrient-dense foods could put you at risk for malnutrition.
-Too little nutrition can leave you feeling tired and make it harder for your body to heal.
+Eating too few nutrient-dense foods could put you at risk of malnutrition.
+Too little nutrition can leave you feeling tired and make it difficult for your body to heal.

 It can.
 Weight loss is a common symptom of UC, especially when the condition isn’t managed.
 You may lose weight for a few reasons.

-Symptoms like nausea and belly pain can make you less interested in eating.
-Diarrhea and some of the drugs you take to manage IBD can make it harder for your body to absorb nutrients from foods.
+Symptoms like nausea and abdominal pain can lower your appetite.
+Diarrhea and certain drugs you take to manage IBD can make it harder for your body to absorb nutrients from foods.
 And inflammation makes your body burn calories faster.

 IBD causes weight loss for a few reasons:

 - You have inflammation.
-During flares, there’s more inflammation in your colon, leading to severe symptoms such as diarrhea and decreased appetite, which may lead to weight loss.
+During flares, there’s more inflammation in your colon, leading to severe symptoms such as diarrhea and decreased appetite.
+This may lead to weight loss.

 - You experience chronic inflammation.
-An increased demand for protein is often the result of chronic inflammation.
+A higher demand for protein is often the result of long-term (chronic) inflammation.
 When this happens, your body may start to break down muscle and other fat-free areas of mass.
 The decrease in muscle mass can cause you to lose weight.

 - Your doctor has put you on a liquid diet.
 Inflammation can leave areas of scar tissue called strictures in your intestines.
 You may need to stick to a liquid diet until the inflammation goes down and your intestine heals.

-Doctors don’t recommend any one diet for people with UC.
+Doctors do not usually recommend any particular diet for people with UC.
 The idea is to eat foods that give you enough calories plus a balance of protein, healthy fats, vitamins, and minerals.
-Work with a dietitian to find a meal plan you can tolerate — and that you enjoy.
+Work with a dietitian (if you have access to one) to find a meal plan you can tolerate — and that you enjoy.

 Certain foods can make UC symptoms worse.
 During flares, you may need to avoid certain hard-to-digest foods and drinks like: